Second order¶

 , default:False

-) –if True, least squares will be used to solve the linear system, this may generate reasonable directions when hessian is not invertible.
+) –if True, least squares will be used to solve the linear system, this can prevent it from exploding when hessian is indefinite.
 If False, tries cholesky, if it fails tries LU, and then least squares.
 If

 eigval_fn

-is specified, eigendecomposition will always be used to solve the linear system and this argument will be ignored. -
+is specified, eigendecomposition is always used and this argument is ignored. -

 hessian_method